Microsoft reports $35.0 billion in Q3 2020 revenue: Azure up 59%, Surface up 1%, and LinkedIn up 21%

 Office and Windows aside, Microsoft continues to see dividends from its LinkedIn acquisition, which closed in December 2016.
 The company has seen double-digit growth for LinkedIn ever since.
 But there was a warning in Microsoft’s release: “In the final weeks of the quarter, there was a slowdown in transactional licensing, particularly in small and medium businesses, and a reduction in advertising spend in LinkedIn.”

 Surface continues to bring in $1 billion quarters.
-Q1 is typically the company’s worst corner for Surface, Q2 is the best.
-Q1 2020 and Q2 2020 followed the patterns.
+Q1 is typically the company’s worst quarter for Surface, while Q2 is the best.
+Q1 2020 and Q2 2020 followed that pattern.
 Q3 2020 was flat, which looks like good news for Microsoft given that PC shipments were down overall.
 In October, Microsoft held its annual hardware event, where it refreshed its lineup with the Surface Laptop 3, Surface Pro 7, Surface Pro X, and Surface Earbuds in time for the holiday season.
-Q3 2020 was a full quarter of these devices, and they seemed to survive.
+Q3 2020 was the first full quarter of sales for these devices, and they seemed to survive.
 Next month, the company is expected to announce the Surface Book 3 and Surface Go 2.
 The company will have to market them heavily in this economic climate.

 For gaming, Q1 2020 and Q2 2020 were disappointments for Microsoft.
 Q3 2020 was a little better.
 Xbox content and services revenue increased 2%, and gaming revenue as a whole declined 1%.
 Microsoft stopped breaking out Xbox Live monthly active users a few quarters ago.
-It might want to bring that back next quarter if it has good news to share as games perform well during the pandemic.
+But given that games are performing well during the pandemic, the company brought it back.
+On the earnings call, Microsoft shared that Xbox Live now has nearly 90 million monthly active users, Xbox Game Pass has more than 10 million subscribers, and Project xCloud has hundreds of thousands of active users in preview across seven countries.